simonmichael/hledger/MANUAL.markdown

-      register  - show transactions as a register with running balance stats     - show various statistics for a journal vty       - run a simple curses-style UI (if installed with -fvty) web       - run a simple web-based UI (if installed with -fweb or -fweb610) chart     - generate balances pie charts (if installed with -fchart) test      - run self-tests
+      register  - show transactions as a register with running balance stats     - show various statistics for a journal vty       - run a simple curses-style UI (if installed with -fvty) web       - run a simple web-based UI (if installed with -fweb chart     - generate balances pie charts (if installed with -fchart) test      - run self-tests